 In this ballet, in which the sea defines the space for poetry and reflection, the choreographer Claudio Bernardo will search for the answers which the mute Apoxyomenos cannot give us by diving deep into his artistic imagination.
 The ballet ensemble will follow him with movements and voices, to the music by Tamara Obrovac, whose melodies touch all corners of the Mediterranean, and fragments of Euripides’ The Trojan Women, which have been selected and dramaturgically adapted by Lada Kaštelan.
 This project is realized in collaboration with the dance company As Palavras – Cie Claudio Bernardo.

 CLAUDIO BERNARDO is a Brazilian-Belgian dancer and choreographer born in Fortaleza.
-He completed his dance education under Maurice Béjart and continued his career in Béjart’s dance company in Lausanne.
+He completed his dance education under Maurice Béjart and continued his career with Frédéric Flamand in Belgium.
 In 1995 he founded in Belgium his own dance company As Palavras creating many successful projects that have been performed around the world.

 TAMARA OBROVAC is a composer and musician with an impressive opus who incorporates ethno-jazz and Istrian folk music in her work.
 In addition to her international concert activities, she composes music for theatre.